ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

 - Interest and communication

   - I don't like talking about things that I know very well, especially when I believe it will not nourish the other side.
   - I’m curious about all kinds of things and knowledge.
-Nevertheless, I don’t like information that sounds superficial.
+Nevertheless, I don’t like superficial information.